What should you include in your SEO report template?

 Sudden peaks may indicate that something is either working very well, for instance a viral blog post or new PPC campaign started bringing in a lot more traffic, while a drop-off may indicate something abruptly stopped working and needs to be fixed.
 It is always a good idea to use the annotation feature in Google Analytics to provide explanations about these spikes and drop-offs.

-First, it’s important your clients are setup with Goals for you to track.
+First, it’s important to setup the Goals you want to track.
 Goals will measure things like leads and conversions.

-Once you have your Goals setup, you can see how your organic traffic or organic search affects the completion of these Goals.
-Below illustrates how you can run these reports:
+Once you have your Goals setup, you can see how often your web visitors from organic search completed those goals.
+Below illustrates an example of this type of report:

 In this section, zero in on your client’s organic traffic based on their Goals.
 Look at how these visitors behave on the site.
 Do they stick around, or do they bounce right away?
 Are conversions from organic traffic increasing, decreasing, or holding steady?